Scroll down to see each list for different mediums.

 Oils.
 Limited palette.
 Two of each primary (one warm, one cool)

-Cadmium Yellow Light (or Hansa Yellow) Indian yellow
+Cadmium Yellow Light (or Hansa Yellow) Indian yellow or Cadmium Yellow Medium

-Cadmium Red or Napthol Red Quinacridone Magenta or Permanent Crimson Red
+Cadmium Red or Napthol Red Quinacridone Magenta

 Gamblin Solvent Free Gel

 Similar colors as oil.
 I prefer Golden Open Acrylics.
+I prefer oils over the acrylics for several reasons I'll discuss in class.
+These are good for traveling.

 Golden Open Acrylic Gel Gloss